clickot/ungoogled-chromium-build/README.md

 # ungoogled-chromium-build
->Note that this build produces results that are currently not working with ubuntu 20.04 (because a an older gclib version; the chromium code needs since 114.xx a newer version of this to get compiled) but working with ubuntu 22.04 and higher and with debian bookworm.
+>__Note that this build produces results that are currently not working with ubuntu 20.04.
+The reason is, that the chromium code since 114.xx needs a newer gclib version than ubuntu 20.04 (and debian bullseye) and does not compile anymore with older gclib versions.
+Therefore I had to switch to debian:bookworm as builder image.
+The build results do work e.g. on ubuntu 22.04 and higher and debian bookworm__.

 Portable Linux build and packaging for [ungoogled-chromium](https://github.com/ungoogled-software/ungoogled-chromium) to be published in the
 [ungoogled-chromium-binaries](https://github.com/ungoogled-software/ungoogled-chromium-binaries) web page found [here](https://ungoogled-software.github.io/ungoogled-chromium-binaries/).